 NOTE: As of Kubuntu 18.04, you now have to use the following command to edit protected files with Kate:

-The order of the applications after the “=” indicate the order in which they will be used to load PDFs.
+The order of the applications after the “=” indicates the order in which they will be used to load PDFs.
 Right now, GIMP will be used first.
-All you need to do to fix this is to change the order so Okular is first, like this: application/pdf=kde4-okularApplication_pdf.desktop;gimp.desktop;
+All you need to do to fix this is to change the order so Okular is first, like this:

 Once you change it, save your changes and then restart Firefox.
 Your PDFs should now load in Okular.